vergecurrency/verge/doc/build-verge-linux.md

          No longer supports precise, due to its ancient gcc and Boost versions.

-But you can install Trusty repository, e.g.:
+But you can install BerkeleyDB-4.8 from Trusty repository, e.g.:

 ```shell
 sudo apt-get -y install dirmngr && \